-The running time can be prolonged up to max. $150\,\mathrm{s}$ for the full adjustment range $0-90^\circ$.
-Running times outside of this permitted range are adapted automatically by BCSoft.
+The running time can be prolonged up to max.
+150 s for the full adjustment range 0-90°.
+Running times outside of the permitted range are adapted automatically by BCSoft.

 3.6.2 2-point operation with switchover of the adjustment angle for the "open" position